-The following example will give reasonable behavior for the local host and hosts on directly connected networks.
-It is similar to the behavior of the address sort in BIND 4.9.x.
-Responses sent to queries from the local host will favor any of the directly connected networks.
-Responses sent to queries from any other hosts on a directly connected network will prefer addresses on that same network.
-Responses to other queries will not be sorted.
+The following example illustrates reasonable behavior for the local host and hosts on directly connected networks.
+Responses sent to queries from the local host favor any of the directly connected networks.
+Responses sent to queries from any other hosts on a directly connected network prefer addresses on that same network.
+Responses to other queries are not sorted.